Ashwagandha For Hair

 Image: Shutterstock

-Ashwagandha is generally considered safe for most people.
-However, heavy doses of the herb, when taken by mouth, might cause diarrhea, stomach upset, and vomiting.
+Using herbs for hair loss, especially Ashwagandha is generally considered safe for most people.
+However, certain populations, such as individuals with specific medical conditions, should use it with caution.
+Also, consuming heavy doses of the herb might cause diarrhea, stomach upset, and vomiting.
 Those who suffer from severe gastric irritation or ulcers and liver issues should avoid ashwagandha (5).
 Limited research is available on the safety of the herb for pregnant and breastfeeding mothers.
 Stay safe and avoid use.

 According to anecdotal evidence, ashwagandha can offer healthy and shiny hair if used regularly.
-The herb has the potential to boost circulation and nourish your scalp.
+It provides stress relief and may reduce stress-induced hair loss.
+The herb has the potential to boost circulation and aids scalp health.
 Though natural, you must be aware of its side effects too.
 Always do a patch test if using it for the first time.

 Frequently Asked Questions